 In fact, I’ve already booked Richard and I in to return at the end of June to have a proper taste of the menu for a lovely romantic date night.
 I’m excited to try out their mains and see if they’re as delicious as everyone I know has said that they are!

 Long story short?
 Go.
-It’s worth every single penny.
+The Florist Liverpool is worth every single penny.